AdaCore/gnatcoverage/tools/gnatcov/doctemp/source_coverage.rst

                       | ``condition has no independent influence pair``

+When multiple violations apply someplace, the most salliant diagnostic is emitted alone.
+For instance, if an Ada statement like ``X := A and then B;`` is not covered at all, a ``statement not executed`` violation is emitted alone, even if we're assessing for, say, :option:`--level=stmt+decision` ;
+|gcv| emits no decision oriented violation in this case.

-Here is an example output excerpt for :option:`--level=stmt+mcdc`, with one subsection for each of the three criteria requested at that level:
+Here is an output excerpt for our example with :option:`--level=stmt+mcdc`, producing one subsection for each of the three criteria requested at that
+level:

 ::